kunaakos/yorgos/README.md

 ## Code examples (and guide)

-This guide
+This guide:
 - was written for `2.0.0`
-- assumes you're using node.js and TypeScript with a strict config and good support for them in your IDE
+- assumes you're using node.js and TypeScript with a strict config and good support for it in your IDE
 - requires you to deal with (the very simple) app structure yourself
-- skips first-party imports in code snippets, but **expect to find all types exported from the published package**
+- skips first-party imports in code snippets, but **expect to find everything exported from the published package**

 <details>